 The next stage, known as “consideration,” comes about when buyers have diagnosed the problem or opportunity and are exploring available options.
 Buyers begin to compare vendors and differentiate solutions.
 Because you stayed top of mind with your buyers during the education period, you want to make sure your business gets short-listed.
 Free trials, email marketing and sales presentation are useful tactics for setting your business apart.

-Ultimately, what may differentiate you from your competitors is how you keep potential buyers engaged along the journey.
+Ultimately, what may differentiate you from your competitors is how you use mortgage marketing to keep potential buyers engaged along the journey.
 A lesser known tactic is to open a multiuser environment after a webinar or a sales pitch for content distribution.
 Consider, for example, a members-only LinkedIn group or private channel in Slack where white papers and case studies are shared.

 The final stage is when a decision is made.
 Here, you want to minimize buyers’ hesitations and nudge them to action.
 Whether it be a reassuring dialogue with a customer rep or distributor, a noncommittal demo period or limited-time discounts, this is the time to reinforce buyers’ decisions and fully convince them to take the proverbial plunge.